jenkins-x-plugins/jx-gitops/docs/cmd/jx-gitops_helmfile_delete.md

       --helmfile string         the helmfile to resolve.
 If not specified defaults to 'helmfile.yaml' in the dir -h, --help                    help for delete
       --log-level string        Sets the logging level.
 If not specified defaults to $JX_LOG_LEVEL -n, --namespace string        the namespace to remove the chart from.
-If blank then remove from all namespaces (default "jx")
-      --verbose                 Enables verbose output.
+If blank then remove from all namespaces --verbose                 Enables verbose output.
 The environment variable JX_LOG_LEVEL has precedence over this flag and allows setting the logging level to any value of: panic, fatal, error, warn, info, debug, trace
 ```